xstevens/serve/README.md

 ```

 # Run
-There's some issues at the moment due to using `rocket.rs`.
+There are some issues at the moment due to using [rocket.rs](https://rocket.rs).
 One was in order to customize logging I instatiate using `rocket::custom`.
 This unfortunately disables `Rocket.toml` and environment configuration support.
 Customized logging is in the works, so I hope to either patch in some TLS support or wait for that feature to land.
 Rocket's default logging choices were suboptimal for automated parsing.

 **NOTE:** When you run serve  will serve the current working directory.
 Be mindful of this because all files will be available, even in subdirectories.
 ```